newtonr12/quiz_app/README.md

 3. JavaScript: For implementing the quiz logic and interactivity.

 # Bugs
-1. When navigating between question answers do not remain selected.
+1. When navigating between questions, answers do not remain selected.
+2. Score increments infinitely.